marilynpoku/SEI-Project-Four/README.md

 #### Relationships

 We planned our different relationships using quick base diagrams.
 Our app includes a few one to many relationships.
-For example the product has a one to many relationship with the product comments whereby a single product could have more than one comment.
+For example the products model has a one to many relationship with the product comments whereby a single product could have more than one comment.

 ![alt text](https://i.imgur.com/RyLdpKv.jpg)